Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Thyme

 Dried thyme is a popular culinary herb with the highest iron content, containing 1.2 mg per dried teaspoon or, in other words, 6.1 mg per 5 gm.
-It is an excellent nutritional powerhouse, and research has associated it with health benefits from fighting bacterial infections, bronchitis to improving your mood.
+It is an excellent nutritional powerhouse, and research has associated it with health benefits from fighting bacterial infections, bronchitis, and improving your mood.

 Spattering a small amount on each meal is a helpful strategy for those wanting to increase their iron intake.